-We are happy to announce that the Picard Center's Child & Family Resource Library is now open for Open Play every other Friday from 3p-5p!
-Join us for our next Open Play event on Friday, March 24, 2017.
-We will have arts and crafts, dress-up time, puppet play, story time, and snacks!
-Mark your calendar for every other Friday, and be sure to follow us on Facebook for event reminders and info!
+The Picard Center's Child & Family Resource Library is open for Story Time and Guided Play.
+We will have guided reading, writing, and art activities.
+Mark your calendar for the last Thursday of the month from 3-5 p.m. and be sure to follow us on Facebook for event reminders and info!

 Please note, space is limited so RSVP is required!

 - Family Literacy Story Time